From whistleblower laws to unions: How Google’s AI ethics meltdown could shape policy

 Of course, this incident didn’t happen in a vacuum.
 It’s part of an ongoing series of events at the intersection of AI ethics, power, and Big Tech.
 Case in point: Gebru was fired the same day the National Labor Review Board (NLRB) filed a complaint against Google for illegally spying on employees and the retaliatory firing of employees interested in unionizing.
 Gebru’s dismissal also calls into question issues of corporate influence in research, demonstrates the shortcomings of self-regulation, and highlights the poor treatment of Black people and women in tech in a year when Black Lives Matter sparked the largest protest movement in U.S. history.

-In an interview with VentureBeat last week, Gebru called the way she was fired disrespectful and described a companywide memo sent by CEO Sundar Pichai as “dehumanizing.”
-To delve further into possible outcomes following Google’s AI ethics meltdown, VentureBeat spoke with five experts in the field about Gebru’s dismissal and the issues it raises.
-They also shared thoughts on policy changes needed across governments, corporations, and academia.
+In an interview with VentureBeat last week, Gebru called the way she was fired “disrespectful” and described a companywide memo sent by CEO Sundar Pichai as “dehumanizing.”
+To delve further into possible outcomes following Google’s AI ethics meltdown, VentureBeat spoke with experts across the fields of AI, tech policy, and law about Gebru’s dismissal and the issues it raises.
+They also shared thoughts on the policy changes needed across governments, corporations, and academia.
 The people I spoke with agree Google’s decision to fire Gebru was a mistake with far-reaching policy implications.

 Rumman Chowdhury is CEO of Parity, a startup auditing algorithms for enterprise customers.
 She previously worked as global lead for responsible AI at Accenture, where she advised governments and corporations.
+In our conversation, Chowdhury expressed a sentiment echoed by many of the people interviewed for this article.

 “I think just the collateral damage to literally everybody: Google, the industry of AI, of responsible AI … I don’t think they really understand what they’ve done.
 Otherwise, they wouldn’t have done it,” Chowdhury told VentureBeat.